faranalytics/dialog/README.md

 Dialog provides a framework and a set of interfaces for building VoIP Agent applications.

+> NB Diaglog is sitll under active development and public interfaces may change on turns of the minor.

 ### Features

 - An easy to understand modular framework